-In the first part of this two-part series, we looked at sorting and clutter.
+We looked at sorting and clutter in the first part of this two-part series.
 This time, we’re tackling the process of sorting within three different sectors of your construction contracting business.

 The organizing rules apply to all the spaces of your construction company, not just the office.
-If it takes up space and contains items, it can and should be organized.
+It can and should be organized if it takes up space and contains items.

-While you may not want or need to create a physical pile of all the items in a particular category, remember the act of piling is a useful tool employed by many when determining what goes where.
+While you may not want or need to create a physical pile of all the items in a particular category, remember that piling is a useful tool many employ when determining what goes where.
 When you can, pile it up – then you’ll know what you have and what you no longer need.

 Another important aspect of sorting your spaces and items is getting everyone involved.
 Choosing a day or more to get things sorted with the entire staff participating has many added benefits.
 This article from the Refresh Leadership blog is a quick look at the how-to.